Karanmeta/Project/README.md

 1. Check existing GitHub issues
 2. Create a new issue with detailed description
 3. Include system information and error logs

----

-**Note**: This system is designed for educational and small-scale attendance tracking purposes.
-For production use, consider additional security measures and compliance with privacy regulations.